 Armed Policing Capability

-Since 2012 key locations have been routinely patrolled by our highly trained armed policing officers.
-They are supported and are able to support colleagues in surrounding Home Office Forces upon request.
+We operate our own Armed Policing Capability.
+Key locations across the Network are routinely patrolled by our highly trained Authorised Firearms officers.
+They are trained to recognised nationally accredited standards and are able to support employees in Home Office Forces across the country when needed.

-The safety of the public and staff is of paramount importance and these officers form part of the Counter Terrorism Support Unit who carry out high visibility patrols providing reassurance and a visible deterrent against terrorism on the railway.
+The safety of the public and railway staff is of paramount importance and these officers form part of our wider Specialist Capabilities.
+They carry out high visibility patrols providing a response capability, reassurance and a visible deterrent against both terrorism and armed criminality on the railway.

 Special Movements Section

-Special Movements Section, whose main role is to provide policing support to the Royal Train, VIPs and strategic military movements by rail.
-They work in partnership with the Royal Household, MPS Royalty Protection group, other police forces and the rail industry.
-They also offer guidance about counter terrorism to areas and police stations.
+The Special Movements Sections main role is to provide policing support to the Royal Train, VIPs and strategic military movements by rail.
+They work in partnership with the Royal Household, MPS Royalty and Specialist Protection Group, other police Forces and the rail industry to facilitate these moves.
+They ensure that they occur uninterrupted, safely and with the minimum of disruption to the wider rail network.

 Specialist Response Unit (SRU)

-SRU officers are police officers first.
-They deal with other incidents on the railway, including robberies, thefts and fatalities.
+SRU officers are Police Officers first.
+They support their employees on Division by responding to other incidents on the railway, including robberies, thefts and fatalities.
 However, their additional training and skills mean they can respond to specific incidents when needed.

 Specialist Unit, Specialist Equipment